 7.2.
-Aggregate Unit or Load Factors into Area Portfolio Factors a) The 28-day factors calculated in clause 7 for appropriately metered market generating units,loads and ADC facilities are aggregated at a portfolio level for a given Market Participant to produce 'portfolio factors', using the equations described in Table 9.
+Aggregate Unit or Load Factors into Area Portfolio Factors a) The 28-day factors calculated in clause 7 for appropriately metered market generating units, bidirectional units, loads and ADC faclitlies are aggregated at a portfolio level for a given Market Participant to produce 'portfolio factors', using the equations described in Table 9.